GoogleCloudPlatform/appengine-ruby/README.md

 This repository contains the "appengine" gem, a collection of libraries and plugins for integrating Ruby apps with Google App Engine.
-It is not required for deploying a ruby application to Google App Engine, but it provides a number of convenience hooks for better integrating into the App Engine environment.
+It is not required for deploying a ruby application to Google App Engine, but it provides a number of convenience hooks and tools for integrating into the App Engine environment.

 Currently, it includes:

 * Automatic Stackdriver instrumentation for Rails apps.
-This means logs, error reports, and latency traces are reported to the cloud console.
+This means logs, error reports, and latency traces are reported to the cloud console, and debugger integration is available.
+* A client and rake tasks for executing application commands in the App Engine environment against production resources, useful for tasks such as running production database migrations.
-* A placeholder for a class that provides app engine environment information such as project ID and VM info.
+* Convenient access to environment information such as project ID and VM properties.

 Planned for the near future:

+* Tools for generating "app.yaml" configuration files for Ruby applications.
 * Streamlined implementation of health checks and other lifecycle hooks.

 For more information on using Google Cloud Platform to deploy Ruby apps,